marekpiechut/sublime-rome-formatter/README.md

 ## Dependencies
 **None**

-Plugin needs nothing.
-If you don't have Rome yet installed:
+Plugin itself has no dependencies, but you need to have Rome installed:

 - Install Rome globally via: